Overview

 Vanity domains are typically used to hide lengthy or off-brand URLs, which are unsightly and difficult to remember.
 Brands use vanity domains to ensure consistent branding anywhere the URLs appear to existing or potential contacts.

-Aside from aesthetic benefits, there are other advantages to using vanity domains, such as making sure the JavaScript listener is functioning properly.
+Aside from aesthetic benefits, there are other advantages to using vanity domains, such as making sure the JavaScript Listener is functioning properly.
 Here are two examples:

-First-party cookies | Third-party cookies | |
+First-party cookies Third-party cookies

-Created and "owned" by | The website or host domain you are visiting such as 360training.com (same-site domain). | A website or domain other than the one you are visiting, such as cordial.io (third-party domain). |
+Created and "owned" by The website or host domain you are visiting such as threads.com (same-site domain).
+A website or domain other than the one you are visiting, such as cordial.io (third-party domain).

 First-party cookies are less likely to upset website visitors, since they're served by a website they intentionally visited.
 Third-party cookies have a bad reputation because they can be used to track visitors as they move across different websites, serve them all kinds of content, and even open them up to security vulnerabilities.
-While cookies created by cordial.io are perfectly benign, they're still considered third-party for being hosted under our domain but recording data about contacts visiting the client’s domain.
+While cookies created by cordial.io are perfectly benign, they're still considered third-party for being hosted under our domain but recording data about contacts visiting your company's domain.

 Google Chrome and third-party cookies

-Chrome is shifting to a “secure-by-default” model for cookies in an effort to “improve privacy and security across the web”.
+Chrome is shifting to a secure-by-default model for cookies in an effort to improve privacy and security across the web.
 Chrome will achieve this after the mid-February v80 update when third-party cookies will become inaccessible by default unless the permission to do so is explicitly granted within the cookie settings.

-cookie parameter to enable or disable third-party cookie access.
-The Cordial Dev team has made appropriate updates to the JS listener (v1 & v2) and other Cordial services to ensure appropriate settings are applied to cookies our platform relies on.
+Developers can use the SameSite cookie parameter to enable or disable third-party cookie access.
+The Cordial Dev team has made appropriate updates to the JS Listener (v1 & v2) and other Cordial services to ensure appropriate settings are applied to cookies our platform relies on.

-parameter set to allow third-party cookie access.
+It's in your best interest to use vanity subdomains even with the SameSite parameter set to allow third-party cookie access.
 This is because third-party cookies will continue to be under scrutiny and can be blocked by other software such as ad blockers.

-Pre Chrome v80 | Post Chrome v80 | |
+Pre Chrome v80 Post Chrome v80

-SameSite is not defined at all | No enforced standard.
-First and third-party cookies are accessible. | Chrome will treat cookies without a defined SameSite parameter as being SameSite=Lax .
-This will limit third-party cookie access and blind the JS listener without vanity domains. |
+SameSite is not defined at all No enforced standard.
+First and third-party cookies are accessible.
+Chrome will treat cookies without a defined SameSite parameter as being SameSite=Lax.
+This will limit third-party cookie access and blind the JS Listener without vanity domains.

-SameSite=None (Secure access enabled) |
+(Secure access enabled)

-Did not exist. | Must be explicitly defined by the Cordial dev team within cookie settings to allow third-party cookie access (same site domain and third-party domain) |
+Did not exist.
+Must be explicitly defined by the Cordial Dev team within cookie settings to allow third-party cookie access (same site domain and third-party domain)

-Only first-party cookies are accessible (same site domain). | Only first-party cookies are accessible (same site domain). |
+SameSite=Strict Only first-party cookies are accessible (same site domain).
+Only first-party cookies are accessible (same site domain).

+SameSite=Lax Only first-party cookies are accessible with a few conditional exceptions.
+But for our purposes, this setting would blind the JS Listener without vanity domains.
 Only first-party cookies are accessible with a few conditional exceptions.
-But for our purposes, this setting would blind the JS listener without vanity domains. | Only first-party cookies are accessible with a few conditional exceptions.
-But for our purposes, this setting would blind the JS listener without vanity domains. |
+But for our purposes, this setting would blind the JS Listener without vanity domains.

 Create vanity domains